arangodb/docs-hugo/site/content/3.12/aql/high-level-operations/upsert.md

 it cannot be followed by read or write operations that access the same collection, by traversal operations, or AQL functions that can read documents.

-## Syntax
+## Exact-value matching syntax

+This syntax can only look up documents by exact-value matching and does not support arbitrary filter conditions.

-The syntax for upsert and repsert operations is:
+The exact-value matching syntax for upsert and repsert operations is:

 <pre><code>UPSERT <em>searchExpression</em>
 INSERT <em>insertExpression</em>